brucou/cycle-state-machine-demo/README.md

  lies in the fact that the `Back` button registers the empty answer without checking that it is indeed a valid answer.
 We did input validation on the `Join` button, but forget to do it on the `Back` button.
 Actually, looking back at the application, we also forgot to do it on the `Skip` button!!
-Note that our tests did not allow us to find the second bug, as we did not test a `Skip` button click with an empty answer.
+Note that our tests would not allow us to find the second bug, as we did not test a `Skip` button click with an empty answer.

  There are two learnings to be extracted from this: